How to have a beauty salon in your home?

 3. Quartz facial roller

-You have probably seen facial rollers before and many already uses them and I think this is something that everyone should use!
+You have probably seen facial rollers before and many already use them and I think this is something that everyone should use!

-With regular use (using with an oil or serum to made it easier) it will tone and lift the skin.
-Some face rollers have two ends: one with a large-sized stone – intended for the forehead, cheeks, jawline and neck – and one with a smaller stone, which is for under the eyes.
+With regular use (using an oil or serum to make it easier) it will tone and lift the skin.
+Some face rollers have two ends: one with a large-sized stone – intended for the forehead, cheeks, jawline, and neck – and one with a smaller stone, which is for under the eyes.

 The stones stay naturally cold, so rolling in the morning gets the circulation going nicely and it also helps calm inflammation and redness.
-If you want to wake up on an early morning or need some nice chilled massage after a long day, put the roller in the fridge.
+If you want to wake up in the early morning or need some nice chilled massage after a long day, put the roller in the fridge.
 Plus, try it if you have headaches.
-Using the roller two or three times a week for at least five minutes, you will see difference in a couple of weeks!
+Using roller two or three times a week for at least five minutes, you will see the difference in a couple of weeks!